Josh Diekmann: CES MMA

-Diekmann faced Josh Hendricks on February 3, 2012 at CES MMA: Extreme Measures.
+Diekmann faced Josh Hendricks on February 3, 2012, at CES MMA: Extreme Measures.
 Diekmann would lose via submission in the first round.

 The following October, Diekmann was defeated by Tyler King via unanimous decision at CES MMA: Real Pain.

 Diekmann got his first win for the promotion when he defeated Chris Guillen via first-round TKO at CES MMA: November to Remember.

 Diekmann was scheduled to face Keith Bell at CES MMA 23 on April 25, 2014.
 The bout was cancelled for unknown reasons.

 Bellator MMA

-Diekmann signed a six-fight contract with Bellator MMA and made his Bellator debut on September 7, 2013 at Bellator 98, defeating Parker Porter via TKO in the first round.
+Diekmann signed a six-fight contract with Bellator MMA and made his Bellator debut on September 7, 2013, at Bellator 98, defeating Parker Porter via TKO in the first round.

 Diekmann was expected to face Chris Birchler at Bellator 110 on February 28, 2014.
 However, the fight was cancelled for unknown reasons.
-Diekmann was then expected to face Chad Herrick on the same card, however, this bout also did not happen due to unknown reasons.
+Diekmann was then expected to face Chad Herrick on the same card, however, this bout also did not happen for unknown reasons.
 Instead, Diekmann faced Manny Lara and the fight ended in a no contest due to an accidental eye poke in round one.

 Diekmann faced Mike Wessel at Bellator 123 on September 5, 2014.
 Diekmann won the fight via knockout in the first round.

-Diekmann faced Raphael Butler on February 27, 2015 at Bellator 134.
+Diekmann faced Raphael Butler on February 27, 2015, at Bellator 134.
 He lost the fight by submission in the first round.